riktenx/loot-filters/filter-lang.md

 This page is a _scripting reference guide_ for writing loot filters.
 It describes how filter syntax works and how to actually write a filter.
 In practice, as a player, this is probably not something you need to do or think about, especially if you're not familiar with programming concepts.

 Instead you should use one of the filters that others have written.
-If you just want to get started thay way, check out [filterscape.xyz](https://filterscape.xyz).
+If you just want to get started that way, check out [filterscape.xyz](https://filterscape.xyz).

 ## Overview